Hiteshmeena07/adding-of-two-numbers/README.md

 # C Program to Add Two Integers
-In this example, you will learn to calculate the factorial of a number entered by the user.
+In this example, the user is asked to enter two integers.
+Then, the sum of these two integers is calculated and displayed on the screen.